pcwu2022/Obsidian-Vault/Startup/Case Studies/Starbucks.md

 3. Quality Over Quantity:
     - Avoid overextending your brand.
 Prioritize quality and scalability without compromising core values.
 4. Innovation and Adaptation:
-    - Leverage technology and innovate continually to stay ahead of competition and meet evolving customer needs.
+    - Leverage technology and innovate continually to stay ahead of competition and meet evolving customer [[needs]].
 5. Leadership and Vision:
     - Schultz’s return demonstrated the power of strong, visionary leadership in guiding a company through turbulent times.
 Startups need leaders who can inspire, adapt, and realign the business with its purpose.
 6. Employee Engagement: